lolosambo/toDoAndCo/HowToContribute.md

 Step 2 - Work on the project
 ----------------------------

-1. Install the project by referring to README.md.
+1.Install the project by referring to README.md.

-2. Change to the repository directory on your computer :
+2.Change to the repository directory on your computer :

 	```
 	cd toDoAndCo/
  	```

-3. Create a dedicated **new branch** for your changes.
+3.Create a dedicated **new branch** for your changes.

 	```
 	git checkout -b my-new-feature upstream/features